ananya-singhB/trello-clone/README.md

 **Installation Instructions**

-To install the project, clone the repository and run npm install in the project directory.
+To install the project, clone the repository and run 'npm install' in the project directory.

 **Usage**
 Run the app in the development mode with 'npm start'.\